50 of The Best Tinder Bios for Guys & the Top 6 Bio Format Examples

 If you’re struggling to figure out how to set yourself apart from the competition on Tinder™, I’ve got you covered.
-Over the past month I heavily researched this controversial dating app and hand selected 25 of the best bio examples for you.
+I’ve heavily researched this controversial dating app and hand-selected over 45 of the best bio examples for you.

-Bio #1: Don’t Make Women Feel Sad for you.
+#1: Don’t Make Women Feel Sad for You

 Your life should not sound depressing in your profile.
 If you end up saying something like, “My life feels empty without someone special in it,” or “In a dark place — can you shine a light on me?” women will swipe left on your profile 100% of the time.